kartik-v/yii2-widget-fileinput/README.md

 ## Latest Release

-> NOTE: The latest version of the module is v1.0.1 released on 17-Mar-2015.
+> NOTE: The latest version of the module is v1.0.2.
 Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-widget-fileinput/blob/master/CHANGE.md) for details.

 ## Demo